← Recent work

 Starting point

-The project started as an entertainment-industry product concept: useful, specific, and too nuanced for a generic chatbot wrapper.
+Scenefiend started as a specific entertainment-industry product concept: useful, focused, and too nuanced for a generic chatbot wrapper.
 The goal was not to make a demo.
 The goal was to see whether the product could become real software quickly enough to justify the next decision.

 What had to work